Navigation

 Purpose

 The Office of Student Ombuds Services is a campus resource for all Cal Poly students.
-The Ombuds staff are committed to hearing about students’ experiences and the office offers a safe place to go for assistance in resolving any university related concerns or complaints.
-All communications with the office are strictly confidential (except in rare circumstances), informal, impartial, and independent.
+The Ombuds staff are committed to hearing about students’ experiences.
+The office offers a safe place to go for assistance in resolving any university related issue, concern, conflict, or complaint.
+All communications with the office are strictly confidential, informal, impartial, and independent.
+(The only exception is when there appears to be imminent risk of serious harm to self or others or issues about sexual misconduct.)

 When to visit Student Ombuds Services?